ess-dmsc/kafka-to-nexus/README.md

   Kafka queue.
 It has to be used in combination with Streamer ``search_backward``.
 It maps the topic with the vector of pairs source-timestamp difference _w.r.t._ the offset of DAQ start provided by ECP
+* after instantiation **searches** in the Kafka queue the _OFFSET_ of the oldest "good" value (due to synchronisation issues, slow sensors, etc)
+* for each topic iterates over the Sources .
+Listen on each Source until
+  - the queue is empty
+  - Streammaster::duration milliseconds have been passed

 ## Running tests